dhicks6345789/remote-gateway/README.md

 ```

 ## Notes
+June 2023: This script has been written for and run on a fresh installation of Debian v12 (Bookworm).
+Guacamole doesn't currently work with the packaged version (v10) of Tomcat for that release of Debian, so we install v9 instead.
+I've modified Itiligent's 1-setup.sh and 2-install-guacamole.sh to reflect this.

+1-setup.sh has options to install various MFA extensions, which I modify here to be false as that will be handled by Cloudflare's gateway.
+I also skip the Nginx installation provided by 1-setup.sh and install it myself instead.

 This script is, hopefully, mostly complete and has been tested with a couple of real-life installations.
 There might still be issues in places, do please report any issues you find.

 ### To do: